 - As it is highly corrosive in nature, it burns the inner lining of the stomach and intestines if consumed.

-- The Potassium ion present in this compound has been known for the cause of heart diseases such as low blood pressure, heartbeat malfunction, heart attack, choking of blood veins.
+- The potassium ion present in this compound has been known as the cause of heart diseases, such as low blood pressure, heartbeat malfunction, heart attack and choking off blood veins.

-- Skin also gets burnt by its corrosive nature.
+- Long-term exposure to potassium dichromate by construction workers causes skin diseases.
+Skin also gets burnt by its corrosive nature.